In today’s fast moving and ever-changing digital landscape, technology alone is an insufficient form of defence to protect businesses.

 The difficulties of building an in-house SOC

 Across industries, there is a growing need for businesses to proactively hunt for and eliminate threats before they cause serious financial and reputational damage.
-However, the cost of setting up an in-house SOC to perform these vital functions is often out of reach to all but the largest organisations.
+However, the cost of setting up an in-house SOC to perform these vital functions is often beyond the means to all but the largest organisations.

-Protecting your business against the latest cyber threats demands a range of technologies to prevent and gain visibility of malicious activity across your IT environment but these are often costly, high maintenance and can quickly become obsolete.
-Many security systems generate a large volume of alerts, and without a specialist team dedicated to investigating them, it can be easy to get buried in the noise.
+Protecting your business against the latest cyber threats demands a range of technologies to block common threats, gain visibility of malicious activity across your IT environment and respond to genuine incidents when they arise.
+However, these tools are often costly, resource-intensive, and can quickly become obsolete.
+Many security systems generate a large volume of alerts, and without a specialist team dedicated to investigating and responding to them around-the-clock, it can be easy for them to get buried in the noise.

-In the face of a global security skills shortage, the specialist personnel a SOC requires can be difficult to find, and expensive to recruit and retain.
+In the face of a global security skills shortage, the specialist personnel a SOC requires can be difficult to find or train, and expensive to recruit and retain.
 To ensure round-the-clock protection, organisations need enough staff to cover three 8-hour shifts a day, 24/7/365.

 The benefits of outsourcing your SOC needs

-SOC as-a-service is a hassle-free and cost-effective option for organisations that lack the necessary resources to build an in-house operation.
+A Managed SOC service is a hassle-free and cost-effective option for organisations that lack the necessary resources to build an in-house operation.

-By deploying, configuring and maintaining your chosen security products and providing the security experts and threat intelligence needed to hunt for threats 24/7, an outsourced SOC reduces the complexity of managing disparate security technologies and provides the threat notification and remediation advice needed to respond effectively to attack.
+By deploying, configuring and maintaining your chosen security products and providing the security experts, threat intelligence and automated actions needed to hunt for threats 24/7, an outsourced SOC reduces the complexity of managing disparate security technologies and provides the threat notification and remediation advice needed to respond effectively to attack.

-Outsourcing SOC functions to a specialist security provider relieves the stress on internal IT teams often burdened with the responsibility of maintaining security alongside other network management tasks.
+Outsourcing SOC functions to a specialist security provider relieves the stress on internal IT teams often burdened with the responsibility of maintaining security alongside other network management and maintenance tasks.